We're hiring sales reps in the Omaha metroSee the role →

 What siding material holds up best to hail in Omaha?

-Fiber cement siding resists hail impact better than vinyl or wood-based products.
-Material shows spatter marks or chipped edges rather than dents or punctures.
-James Hardie fiber cement has been tested to withstand hail up to 1.25 inches without penetrating damage.
-Vinyl siding dents or punctures under moderate hail impact, particularly on older installations where material has become brittle from sun exposure.
+Fiber cement holds up to hail better than vinyl or wood-based products.
+It chips or shows spatter marks instead of cracking through.
+James Hardie has been tested to withstand hail up to 1.25 inches without penetration.
+Vinyl cracks and shatters under moderate hail, especially on older installations where it's gone brittle from UV or cold.

 How long does vinyl siding last in Nebraska weather?

-Vinyl siding typically lasts 20-30 years in Omaha before showing significant deterioration.
-Material becomes brittle from UV exposure, edges curl from temperature cycling, color fades on south and west exposures.
-Performance depends on installation quality and material grade.
-Premium vinyl with thicker material profile and UV inhibitors outlasts builder-grade options.
-Most vinyl siding on properties from the 1990s and early 2000s is approaching replacement age.
+Vinyl typically lasts 20-30 years before it needs replacing.
+UV exposure makes it brittle, temperature cycling curls the edges, and color fades on south and west walls.
+Installation quality and material grade both matter.
+Thicker premium vinyl with UV inhibitors outlasts builder-grade by years.
+Most vinyl on 1990s and early 2000s houses is at or past replacement age.

 Does fiber cement siding need to be painted after installation?

-Unpainted fiber cement requires painting before or immediately after installation.
-James Hardie ColorPlus pre-finished siding arrives with factory-applied paint that carries a 15-year warranty against peeling, cracking, or chipping.
-Field-painted fiber cement needs repainting every 10-15 years depending on exposure and paint quality.
-Pre-finished options cost more initially but eliminate the first painting cycle and typically hold up better to weather than field-applied paint.
+Unpainted fiber cement gets painted right after install.
+James Hardie ColorPlus comes pre-finished with factory-applied paint and a 15-year warranty against peeling, cracking, or chipping.
+Field-painted Hardie needs repainting every 10-15 years depending on exposure.
+Pre-finished costs more up front, skips the first paint cycle, and usually holds up better than field-applied paint over the long haul.

 Can siding be replaced without replacing the roof?